 The Windowall Gallery is located inside Ken Saro-Wiwa’s old office around which Boys’ Quarters Project Space is established.
 Visitors look through a glass door to view his old office and the works projected on the wall.

-Formerly the window Ken would have looked out of, it is now a wall where photos and (silent) video installations that relate directly to his life and legacy as well as works that relate to the very idea of memory are displayed.
+Formerly the window Ken would have looked out of, it is now a wall where photos and video installations that relate to his life and legacy as well as works that relate to the very idea of memory are displayed.
 Named The Windowall Gallery, it is now the window to somewhere else: his soul or perhaps the places that he has reached that we have not yet seen or understood.
 A place to re-imagine how we remember and reframe the ways in which we face the future.

 Find information on the Windowall installations below: